amandabueki/vro_project/README.md

 ## 3. Business / company-style problem statement

-> **Context.** A small German energy analytics team wants to assess
+> **Context.** A small German climate change analytics team wants to assess whether climate change has
-> whether *simple, transparent* forecasting rules can compete with the
-> official day-ahead forecast that the transmission system operators
-> publish on the ENTSO-E transparency platform.
+> an effect on heavy rainfall events, their frequency and intensity.
 >
-> **Question.** Can simple baseline forecasting methods provide useful
-> short-term electricity demand forecasts?
+> **Question.** Can climate change increase the frequency and intensity of heavy rainfall events?
 >
-> **Deliverable.** A reproducible Python project that loads one year
+> **Deliverable.** A reproducible Python project that loads 75 years of daily wheater data, analyzes
-> of hourly demand data, computes three baseline forecasts, compares
+> the temperature and precipitation datas, compares them with each other, looks for a statistical
-> them with the official forecast, and reports the results in a clean
+> correlation between them, and reports the results in a clean way.
-> way that a future machine-learning project can build on.

 ======================================================================================================